Foliation of a space associated to vertex operator algebra: Construction of a foliation of the space of correlation functions over Riemann surfaces for a vertex operator algebra

-The construction of a vertex operator algebra (VOA) $n$-point function of arbitrary genus gives us a hint how to define a special-type foliation of a space related to a VOA with the formal parameter associated to coordinates on a Riemann surface (formed from two lower genus surfaces) of genus $g$ by means of VOA characters.
+The construction of a vertex operator algebra $n$-point function of arbitrary genus gives us a hint how to define a special-type foliation of a space related to a vertex operator with the formal parameter associated to coordinates on a Riemann surface (formed from two lower genus surfaces) of genus $g$ by means of vertex operator algebra correlation functions.

 A $p$-dimensional foliation $\mathcal F$ of an $n$-dimensional manifold $\mathcal M$ is a covering by a system of domains $\{U_i\}$ of $\mathcal M$ together with maps

 such that for overlapping pairs $U_i$, $U_j$ the transition functions